HPSS Courses

 SECTION DESCRIPTION

 This course provides a framework for understanding how and why digital technology came to define the modern world.
-We will first explore the history of “reasoning” machines from ancient automata to analogue computers, before turning to modern digital media.
-Readings will contextualize the past 100 years of digital history, introducing students to the cultural legacy of the personal computer, the internet, and AI.
-We’ll ask: how are computers unlike other technologies?
+We will first explore the history of “reasoning machines” from ancient robots to analogue computers, before turning to modern digital media.
+Readings will contextualize the past 100 years of digital history, introducing students to the cultural legacy of the personal computer, the internet, and artificial intelligence.
+We’ll ask: How are computers unlike other technologies?
 How does digital media shape our perceptions?
-And how much of culture can we capture in data?
-Students will produce weekly reading responses, give oral presentations, and complete a final research project.
+And how much of culture can we capture in data.
+Students will write weekly reading responses, give oral presentations, and complete a final research project.

 Elective